User-centric Performance Optimization with Remote Radio Head Cooperation in C-RAN: Introduction

 \subsection{Motivation}

 One way of evaluating the performance with respect to QoS/QoE is to measure \textit{how much of the user demand can be scaled up} before the network resource becomes exhausted.
-For fairness-based QoS enhancement, the problem was investigated by computing the \textit{maximum demand scaling factor} for all users \cite{DBLP:journals/corr/LiaoAS16a,6853397,lei-wiopt}.
-The solution method is based on computing the eigenvalue as well as the eigenvector for a non-linear system.
-However, with respect to QoE, it is more relevant to perform this scaling for a target subset of users.
-The method in~\cite{DBLP:journals/corr/LiaoAS16a,6853397,lei-wiopt} does not generalize to the case of scaling up the demand for a specific group of users instead of the whole user set.
-Indeed, the generalized problem does not map to computing the eigenvalue and eigenvector.
+For fairness-based QoS enhancement, the problem was studied by computing the \textit{maximum demand scaling factor} for all users \cite{DBLP:journals/corr/LiaoAS16a,6853397,lei-wiopt}, which is fundamentally based on computing the eigenvalue as well as the eigenvector for a non-linear system.
+References~\cite{DBLP:journals/corr/LiaoAS16a,6853397,lei-wiopt} employ a restricted setup of ours.
+Their solution approaches do not apply for our generalized scenario, as the resulting problem does not map to computing the eigenvalue and eigenvector anymore.
 Whether or not the maximum capacity with respect to QoE-aware demand scaling can be effectively and efficiently computed remains open.
 Besides, under the C-RAN architecture, the interplay between network resource allocation and RRH cooperation needs to be captured.
 To the best of our knowledge, how to optimally perform \textit{user-centric demand scaling} has not been addressed yet.